 One of the best accounts of juvenile delinquency in the 1500s and 1600s is found in Mary Perry's Crime and Society in Early Modern Seville.
-The youths of Seville, Spain, committed many unlawful acts, including theft, gambling, prostitution, and homosexual solicitation.
-As Perry noted, boys and girls alike were arrested:
+The youths of Seville, Spain, committed many unlawful acts, including theft, gambling, prostitution, and homosexual solicitation.23 Most of the juveniles who were arrested were street children, many of whom were part of the underworld organization of Seville.
+They received protection for a price and were required to share their goods with the organization.